 A Guide to Investing in France

-France is the sixth largest economy in the world and houses nearly 40 of the world’s 500 largest companies.
+France houses the sixth-largest economy in the world and the third-largest economy in the European Union.
+Moreover, the country holds nearly 40 of the world’s 500 largest corporations.
 In fact, the country holds some of the largest insurance, airline, cosmetic, luxury, and energy companies.
 These attributes make it one of the most attractive investment destinations in the world for international investors, particularly in Europe.

-Those looking to invest in France have a number of different options, ranging from exchange-traded funds (ETFs) to American Depository Receipts (ADRs).
+Those looking to invest in France have several different options, ranging from exchange-traded funds (ETFs) to American Depository Receipts (ADRs).
 In this article, we’ll take a look at some of the benefits and risks of investing in France, as well as the best ways to build exposure into your portfolio using the many options available to international investors.

 Benefits & Risks of Investing in France

-France is the sixth largest economy in the world and the third largest economy in Europe, which makes it a relatively safe place to put money.
+With its large economy, France is a relatively safe place to put money.
 But as the European Union’s sovereign debt crisis has shown, the country’s monetary ties to others in the E.U. have created some key risks.
 Investors should take all of these benefits and risks into account before committing any capital.

-- EU Structure – France is the third largest member of the European Union, which means that it may be responsible for funding large parts of bailouts.
+France is the third-largest member of the European Union, which means that it may be responsible for funding large parts of bailouts.
 During the European sovereign debt crisis, this liability became very apparent.

-- Socialist Tendencies – France has many socialist tendencies that may inhibit some businesses from competing.
-For instance, the country has a 35-hour work week and a 62-year-old retirement age, which are lower than in many other developed countries.
+France has many socialist tendencies that may inhibit some businesses from competing.
+For instance, the country has a 35-hour workweek and a 62-year-old retirement age, which are lower than in many other developed countries.